ngxp/store-service/README.md

     ) { }
 }
 ```
 This is mandatory because the actions are instantiated using the `new` keyword.

+## Actions should have a `payload` property

+To work with the `@Observe(...)` decorator all actions should have a `payload` property.
+The `@Observe(...)` decorator automatically maps to this property so you don't have to extract it yourself.
+Other property names will not work.

 # Testing
 Testing your components and the StoreService is made easy.
 The `@ngx-patterns/store-service/testing` package provides helpful test-helpers to reduce testing friction.